FullByte/FullByte.github.io/docs/make/games/einhorn.md

 1. Check your roll result and go to that line
 2. Then, in that line check what applies to your prediction (correct, wrong, no prediction)
-3. Now add or remove stones based on what applies to your roll outcome & prediciton.
+3. Now add or remove stones based on what applies to your roll outcome & prediction.

 It doesn't matter what prediction was made specifically.
 What matters, is if the prediction was correct, wrong or if no prediction was made.
 In other words: The stones added or removed are determined by the result rolled, not by what was predicted.
 E.g., if a `Wunsch` is rolled, it doesn't matter if `Das Unvermeidliche`, `Einhorn` or `Dreifaltigkeit` were predicted, all three are wrong and the player must return 2 stones to the central stash.